craftercms/docs/source/system-administrators/activities/installing-craftercms-on-wsl2.rst

    |

-#. **Download Crafter CMS binary**
+#. **Download Crafter CMS binaries**

-   Download the Crafter CMS install binary file from https://craftercms.org/downloads
+   Download the Crafter CMS install prebuilt binaries from https://craftercms.org/downloads

    Select ``crafter-cms-authoring-VERSION.tar.gz``.
 The ``.tar.gz`` file will install a fully functional authoring instance.
 Out of the box, the authoring instance uses a local directory as the repository and an embedded database, which allows a quick and easy set up for local development.

-   You can download the Crafter CMS binary directly onto the WSL file system from the Ubuntu terminal using ``wget`` or ``curl``, or, you can copy/move the binary file downloaded in the Windows file system to the WSL file system via the Ubuntu terminal or the Windows File Explorer.
+   You can download the Crafter CMS prebuilt binaries directly onto the WSL file system from the Ubuntu terminal using ``wget`` or ``curl``, or, you can copy/move the prebuilt binaries in the Windows file system to the WSL file system via the Ubuntu terminal or the Windows File Explorer.

    The Linux (WSL) file system root directory is : ``\\wsl$\Ubuntu-20.04\home\<user name>\path\to\project``